izik-adio/Cafe-Treat/README.md

 ## Technologies Used

-This project was built using:
+This project is built using:

 - HTML5
 - CSS3